Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 | Monorail | 8-14 min | 13-18 min | 2 stops out, 3 stops back |

 Monorail for rope drop.
 Boat for the return (when running) — it skips the 3-stop loop home.
-Walk when the boat is closed and the monorail line is long.
+You can also walk to MK via Grand Floridian (~25-32 min, ~1.4 mi) — the longest of the three monorail-resort walks, but a good escape from the post-fireworks crush.
 See Polynesian to Magic Kingdom for the full breakdown.

 To EPCOT